pepedocs/http-zeversolar/README.md

 # http-zeversolar
 A simple Home Assistant Sensor that reports Zevercloud Plant measurements.

+This Sensor/app is ideal for running with your container-based Home Assistant server setup.

 # Install
 1. Install python modules in a python virtual environment.